planMyName/SearchInspectionTool/README.md

 - More Error catching
 - Inject Logging element
 - More Fault Tolerant Requests, like Poly
-- Test for Sit.App.Core

 # Design Overview

+Projects contain mainly the client logic
 - Sit.App
 - Sit.App.Core

-Projects contain mainly the client logic
+Projects contain the business logic
 - Sit.Core
 - Sit.Core.Abstractions

-Projects contain the business logic
+Projects contain any data retrieve logic
 - Sit.Data
 - Sit.Data.Abstractions

-Projects contain any data retrieve logic
+Folder contain all the unit tests organized by {project name}.Tests using the same folder structure as the original project it is testing.
 - \tests
-Folder contain all the unit tests organized by {project name}.Tests using the same folder structure as the original project it is testing.